Last Updated: 1 Feb 2017

 - The baseline for Lineage I has been established back to Philip Pendleton who arrived in Virginia in 1674.

-- PS-2 is descended from Philip's oldest son Henry and grandson James.
-His Y-DNA is two markers different than the baseline Y-DNA.
-These are at markers 426 and 439.
+- P-17 is descended from Philip's oldest son Henry and grandson James.
+His Y-DNA is three markers different than the baseline Y-DNA.
+These are at markers 426, 439 and ATAH4.
 These markers are likely indicators for the Hardin Co., KY Pendletons.

-- P-3, P-12, and P-7 are descended from Philip's middle son John and his grandson William.
+- P-3, P-12, P-7 and P-9 are descended from Philip's middle son John, his grandson William and his great grandson Benjamin.
 Their DNA is is identical with the baseline Y-DNA and are representative of the Scott Co., VA Pendletons.
+P-9 is descended from James S. Hall b.
+1829 who is reputed to be the son of John Lilbourne Pendleton.
+His Y-DNA results corroborate that claim.

 - P-6 and PS-3 are descended from Philip's middle son John and his grandson Henry.
 The P-6 Y-DNA is one marker different than the baseline Y-DNA.
 This is at 570 (18).
 This marker may be an indicator for the Spotsylvania Co., VA Pendletons.
 Unfortunately, the Y-DNA test of PS-3 does not include the 570 marker!